ThinkDataEd/student/docs/unit3/section2.md

 behavioral patterns.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it used, and how to work with it.
+1. You will use complex sentences to construct summary statements about your understanding of data, how it is collected, how it used, and how to work with it.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+2. You will engage in partner and whole group discussions and presentations to express your understanding of data science concepts.

-3. Students will use complex sentences to write informative short reports that use data science concepts and skills.
+3. You will use complex sentences to write informative short reports that use data science concepts and skills.

-4. Students will read informative texts to evaluate claims based on data.
+4. You will read informative texts to evaluate claims based on data.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
-<ins>*Data Collection Method:*</ins>

-1. Students will record information about a set of high school students by observing characteristics given in a picture.
+<ins>*Data Collection Method:*</ins> You will record information about a set of high school students by observing characteristics given in a picture.

-<ins>*Data File:*</ins>

-1. *Lung Capacity of Children* data set found at<br>
+<ins>*Data File:*</ins> *Lung Capacity of Children* data set found at:<br>
     [http://www.amstat.org/publications/jse/datasets/fev.dat.txt](http://www.amstat.org/publications/jse/datasets/fev.dat.txt "http://www.amstat.org/publications/jse/datasets/fev.dat.txt")

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>